axiom-crypto/axiom-docs/README.md

 npm install
 ```

-Set the following environment variables to `1`
+Open a `.env` file and set the following environment variables to `1` in the file:

 - `ANGOLIA_APP_ID`
 - `ANGOLIA_API_KEY`